-A driver under the influence of prescription pills almost hit a pedestrian and crashed into a parked car.
+A Driver under the influence of prescription pills almost hit a pedestrian and crashed into a parked car.
 The Police responded to the scene.
-The Officer noticed the Driver had slurred speech, bloodshot/watery eyes and a difficult time keeping his eyes open.
+The Officer noticed the Driver had slurred speech, bloodshot/watery eyes, and a difficult time keeping his eyes open.
 The Driver denied that he had been drinking, but admitted to taking prescription pills just hours before the accident.
 The Driver failed Field Sobriety Testing and agreed to a Breathalyzer Test.
-The Driver blew .00 and refused to submit to a urine sample.
-The Police arrested and charged the Defendant with DUI, DUI Property Damage and No Proof of Insurance.
+The Driver blew .00% and refused to submit to a urine sample.
+The Police arrested and charged the Driver with DUI, DUI Property Damage, and No Proof of Insurance.

 DUI Property Damage

 Any DUI with property damage is a first-degree misdemeanor.
 This is punishable by up to 12 months in jail and a fine of $1,000.
 Had there not been any property damage done, the DUI would have been penalized with 6 months of jail time and a fine of $500.